-Setting strict rules for children regarding their Internet consumption will help protect them from consuming inappropriate content online.
+Setting strict rules for children regarding their Internet consumption will help with content protect and to protect them from consuming inappropriate content online.
 Installing extensions and apps such as BlockSite, and reminding your children that they should never give out their name, age or address online is a great start to addressing these issues.

 However, in the age of social media, even these precautions may not be enough.
 Initially, you may want to sit next to your children to watch their browsing habits and teach them how to keep their browsing habits private.

 Additionally, take advantage of your browser’s parental controls.
 The majority of internet browsers have an options folder where you can easily set up security safeguards and content filters for language, nudity, sex, and violence.
 Or, you can just use BlockSite, and set the option designed to block all adult sites in a single click, or add any other websites to your block list, to prevent your children from accessing them.

 How do I Block Inappropriate Sites on Android?